adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 I'm sure there is something to improve though, I'm not an accessibility expert.
 Please let me know if there is.
 I know that work has been put in to make leaflet (the map component) as accessible as possible.

 I didn't do much as far as focus management goes and instead put in some (visually) hidden links to help the user jump back and forth.
-I didn't want to be to get it wrong / be too controlling.
+I didn't want to get it wrong / be too controlling.
 But then again, it is a map?
 Again, not an expert, open to suggestions.

 ### Speeding up the Overpass query